 Effective Leadership:Summarize the effective leadership trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+What are the important trends and patterns that will A strength of the leadership is high visibility and knowledge of high impact practices.
+There is a need to develop, implement, and monitor processes for a systemic observation and feedback cycle, as well as building targeted leadership skills among all administrators, instructional coaches, and leadership team members.

+support the identification of student,

+teacher, and leader needs?